virtuozzo/cloudscripting-docs/docs/creating-templates/selecting-containers.md

 # Selecting Containers For Your Actions

-Running a specific [action](/reference/actions/) requires to select a target container, in confines of which this action will be executed.
-Thus, it is possible to specify a particular container, all containers within a layer by their [*nodeGroup*](/reference/container-types/#containers-by-groups-nodegroup) value (e.g. *sql*) or all containers of the same type by their [*nodeType*](/reference/container-types/#containers-by-types-nodetype) value (e.g. *MySQL*).
+Running a specific <a href="http://docs.cloudscripting.com/reference/actions/" target="_blank">action</a> requires to select a target container, in confines of which this action will be executed.
+Thus, it is possible to specify a particular container, all containers within a layer by their <a href="http://docs.cloudscripting.com/reference/container-types/#containers-by-groups-nodegroup" target="_blank">*nodeGroup*</a> value (e.g. *sql*) or all containers of the same type by their <a href="http://docs.cloudscripting.com/reference/container-types/#containers-by-types-nodetype"target="_blank">*nodeType*</a> value (e.g. *MySQL*).

 Also, there are three possible approaches to set containers filtering:

-* **Node Selectors** - specifying a target node within the name of the action
+* **Node Selectors** - specifying a target node within a name of an action

 For example:
 ```